Online Classroom Security

 This option can be enabled quickly for all classes or for individual classes during scheduling.
 The option can be quickly enabled by clicking on the security icon.

-In-Class chat can be restricted by teachers, such that students can’t message each other privately during the class sessions.
+Teachers can restrict In-Class chat.
+This controls the students, that it can’t message each other privately during the class sessions.

-Zoom also allows controlling chat access from the Security icon (rather than disabling chat altogether in your settings), such that students can still interact with the teacher as needed.
+Zoom also allows controlling chat access from the Security icon (rather than disabling chat all together in your settings), such that students can still interact with the teacher as needed.

 Hover on the participant’s name in the Participants panel, and select “Remove” from a list of several options that appears.
-Clicking on the remove button removes them from your virtual classroom, and they won’t be allowed back in.
+At the same time, clicking on the Remove button removes them from your virtual classroom, and they won’t be allowed back in.

 Teachers & other hosts can report any un-identified uses to Zoom’s Trust & Safety team.
-Zoom Team will take appropriate action on the reported users, after verifying the reports.
+In this case, Zoom Team will take appropriate action on the reported users, after verifying the reports.

 Hosts & Co-hosts can pause the meeting, for preventing disruption during classes.
 They also have the privilege to report the offending party and prevent further trouble.

-Users can be disabled to rename during at the account, group, and user level in your settings, however this capability can also be toggled in-meeting during any time of the class.
+On the positive side, users can be disabled to rename during at the account, group, and user level in your settings, however, this capability can also be toggled in-meeting during any time of the class.

 Here are some applicable protection options, applicable for both in-meeting and also when scheduling a class.